Special Educational Needs & Disabilities Policy

 The Code of Practice advocates a graduated response to meeting pupils’ needs.

-•The class teacher will take steps to further differentiate the learning to better support the pupil and this may require an adjustment in the style of teaching adopted with that pupil.
+• The class teacher will take steps to further differentiate the learning to better support the pupil.
+This may require an adjustment in the style of teaching adopted with that pupil.

-•The SENCo should be informed and consulted to provide support and advice and may wish to observe the pupil.
+• The SENCo will be informed and consulted to provide support and advice.

 All levels of support consist of a four part process.